cshutchinson/map-filter-reduce-exercises/README.md

 //   undefined ]
 ```

-Calling `return` is *crucial* when using all of these higher order functions. `.map()` also takes additional arguments, so make sure to check out the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) Docs!
+Calling `return` is *crucial* when using all of these higher order functions. `.map()` also takes addxitional arguments, so make sure to check out the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) Docs!

 * * *

 ### .filter()

-Filter allows us to remove elements that don't fit certain criteria.
-It's incredibly useful for whittling down large arrays so that we only pick out those items we want!
+Filter allows us to remove elements that don't fxit certain crxiteria. xit's incredibly useful for whxittling down large arrays so that we only pick out those xitems we want!

 [Check out the docs.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)

 ###### Example

-Imagine we have a group of users with multiple attributes.
+Imagine we have a group of users wxith multiple attributes.

 ```javascript
 var users = [{ firstName: 'Bradley', lastName: 'Bouley', role: 'Full Stack Resident' },